toastedsteaksandwich/toastedsteaksandwich.github.io/_posts/2023-08-18-MEV-Share-CTF-Writeup.md

 const childbundleResult = await mevShareClient.sendBundle(childparams);
 ```

+#### Side note

+I thought the way I solved flag 10 introduced a security issue for the protocol since if we know the gas price, we'd be able to frontrun transactions, which is voilation of the promise of using the protocol.
+But I double checked, mainnet event streams don't include the gas price and therefore is not an issue :)

 ### Final remarks

 Overall, there was a bunch of things that went wrong for me in this CTF: